Sparkadium/crosspoint-reader-almanac/README.md

 **Sky Chart** — all-sky star chart for your location: 904 stars (Yale Bright Star Catalogue, V ≤ 4.5) with constellation lines, moon phase, sunrise/sunset, and time travel in 30-minute or 1-day steps.
-One gesture hides all chrome for a bare sky.
+Lines and chrome toggle independently, down to a bare star field on black.

 **Calculator** — graphing calculator with a purpose-built one-layer math keypad, six expression slots, and Y=-style function plotting.